HamedDanandehHesar/Multi-Target-circle-Tracking-using-Kalman-Filter-and-Enhanced-Munkres-Algorithm/README.md

 input images/
 ```

 ### Step 2
-Prepare `detections.mat` so that it contains the detection points for each frame.

-### Step 3
 Run one of the following MATLAB scripts depending on the desired motion model:

 #### Velocity model